balancer/docs-v1/core-concepts/protocol/glossary.md

+# This page has been deprecated.
+V1 documentation is partially maintained [here](https://docs.balancer.fi/v/v1/core-concepts/protocol/glossary)

 # Glossary

 * **Core Pool**: A `BPool` contract object - this is the "base" pool that actually holds the tokens